Ruben Yttergård Jenssen

+Ruben Yttergård Jenssen (born 4 May 1988) is a Norwegian footballer who plays as a midfielder for Eliteserien club Tromsø.

+Yttergård Jenssen played for both Fløya and Sogndal in his youth.
+In 2005, he moved to Tromsø where he would go on to have success as one of their best midfielders.
+In 2013, Yttergård Jennsen moved to 1.
+FC Kaiserslautern after nine seasons at Tromsø.
+In Germany he played in the 2.
+Bundesliga for three years, before being transferred to Dutch side Groningen in 2016.
+After a year-and-a-half in the Netherlands, he was loaned back to his former club 1.
+FC Kaiserslautern, before moving permanently to Norwegian side Brann in 2018.
+Yttergård Jenssen stayed at Brann for one and a half seasons before returning to his first professional club Tromsø in early 2020.
+His second spell at the club saw Yttergård Jenssen once again become one of Tromsø's most important and trusted players.

-Ruben Yttergård Jenssen (born 4 May 1988) is a Norwegian footballer who plays as a midfielder for Eliteserien club Tromsø, and the Norwegian national team.
-He was playing regularly for Tromsø in the Tippeligaen since 2008, and became one of the team's most important players before transferring to Kaiserslautern.
-Early in his career, Jenssen played as a winger, but he has later played as a central midfielder.
-Jenssen made his international debut for Norway in May 2010, and has since then been a member of the national team, and a regular starter since September 2012.
-He is the son of former footballer Truls Jenssen.
+Early in his career, Jenssen played as a winger, but he later played as a central midfielder.
+Jenssen made his international debut for Norway in May 2010, and was a regular starter from September 2012.
+His last game came in September 2016, ending his international career with thrity-nine games.

 Early life

 Born in Tromsø, Jenssen played for Fløya during his youth.
 His family moved to Sogn og Fjordane when his father, Truls Jenssen, was head coach of Sogndal IL during the 1997 season, and the nine-year-old played for a team in Sogndal's youth department.

 Jenssen's mother, Ann-Torild, who played basketball for Tromsø Basketballklubb (now Tromsø Storm) did not want him to play football and wanted him to try out gymnastics and basketball instead.
 After he played basketball for a year when he was 13, he asked his mother if he could quit.